KovalenkoDima236961/EthRome_Hackathon/README.md

 # CertifyChain — A Secure Bridge from Online Certificates to Verifiable Self-Bound Tokens
 <img width="1172" height="819" alt="image" src="https://github.com/user-attachments/assets/9407e9c2-5ed2-4be0-81b0-30a8251c2c38" />

+Today, the number of fake and forged certificates is growing quickly, making it hard to know which ones are real.
+Certificates from platforms like Udemy, Coursera, AWS, or Cisco can be checked manually, but this process is slow and not practical for many users.

+CertifyChain solves this problem by letting users create a self-bound NFT from their verified certificate.
+This token works as clear, on-chain proof that the certificate is real, original, and not fake.

 CertifyChain is a platform that transforms traditional Web2 course certificates — such as those issued by platforms like Udemy — into self-bound NFT tokens on the blockchain.
 These tokens serve as verifiable proof that a specific user has successfully obtained a given certificate.
 In other words, CertifyChain acts as a bridge between Web2 achievements and the Web3 ecosystem.

 To issue a token, the user simply uploads their certificate in PDF format.
 The system then performs a two-step verification process: